LUCKYVN-NETWORK/LuckyVN-s-Private-JDKs/README.md

 # LuckyVN-s-Private-JDKs
-Use for pterodactyl panel on LuckyVN
+Use for pterodactyl panel on LuckyVN!